codiceSpaghetti/numpyGPT/docs/OPTIMIZERS.md

-# Optimizers: How Neural Networks Learn
+# optimizers: how neural networks learn

-*Turning gradients into better weights*
+*Turning gradients into better weights.*

-## The Problem
+## the problem

 You have gradients.
-They point in the direction of steepest increase.
+They point in the direction of steepest loss increase.
 You want to minimize loss.
 So you move in the opposite direction.
 But how far?
 How fast?

 Naive approach: `weights -= learning_rate * gradients`

 This works, but slowly.
 Modern optimizers are smarter.

-## SGD: The Foundation
+## SGD: the foundation

 ```python
 class SGD: